umermaher/DS_A-CEP/README.md

 # End Dataset Source
 Beside the origin of dataset, we collected the dataset from Kaggle.com and has been preprocessed for research purposes.
-The dataset includes synthetic transaction that replicates the normal transaction. dataset is bigger than 25 MB that's here are the links to get the dataset, dataset link: https://www.kaggle.com/code/imranp/starter-synthetic-financial-datasets-cd6449a6-6/input?select=PS_20174392719_1491204439457_log.csv, download dataset: https://we.tl/t-pONY6RBnVX
+The dataset includes synthetic transaction that replicates the normal transaction. dataset is bigger than 25 MB that's why here are the links to get the dataset, dataset link: https://www.kaggle.com/code/imranp/starter-synthetic-financial-datasets-cd6449a6-6/input?select=PS_20174392719_1491204439457_log.csv, download dataset: https://we.tl/t-pONY6RBnVX